-- (4) Includes 112,410 shares of restricted Class A common stock that were previously issued in settlement of certain outstanding equity awards, which were no longer subject to service requirements after March 31, 2016, Mr. Jacobs' retirement eligibility date, but remain subject to other restrictions.
-See "Compensation of Executive Officers- Outstanding Equity Awards at 2016 Fiscal Year End" below.
-Also includes 584,279 shares of Class A common stock indirectly beneficially owned by Mr. Jacobs in trust. - (5) Includes 36,147 shares of restricted Class A common stock that were previously issued in settlement of certain outstanding equity awards, which were no longer subject to service requirements after February 6, 2016, Mr. Bucaille's retirement eligibility date, but remain subject to other restrictions.
-Excludes 82,948 shares of restricted stock issued pursuant to a special grant made in 2011, which shares of restricted stock are not subject to the RSU Retirement Policy and remain subject to vesting conditions.
-See "Compensation of Executive Officers-Outstanding Equity Awards at 2016 Fiscal Year End" below. - (6) Includes certain shares of Class A common stock that the executive officer had agreed to sell but continued to beneficially own on March 2, 2017, as reported in a Form 4 filing.
+- (4) Includes 77,283 shares of restricted Class A common stock that were previously issued in settlement of certain outstanding equity awards, which were no longer subject to service or performance requirements after March 31, 2016, Mr. Jacobs' retirement eligibility date, but remain subject to other restrictions.
+See "Compensation of Executive Officers-Outstanding Equity Awards at 2018 Fiscal Year-End" below.
+Also includes (i) 584,279 shares of Class A common stock indirectly beneficially owned by Mr. Jacobs in trust, and (ii) certain shares of Class A common stock that Mr. Jacobs had agreed to sell (to cover taxes arising from an equity award settlement event on March 1, 2019) but continued to beneficially own on March 4, 2019, as reported in a Form 4 filing. - (5) Includes 46,138 shares of restricted Class A common stock that were previously issued in settlement of certain outstanding equity awards, which were no longer subject to service or performance requirements after May 8, 2017, Mr. Bhutani's retirement eligibility date, but remain subject to other restrictions. - (6) Includes 23,597 shares of restricted Class A common stock that were previously issued in settlement of certain outstanding equity awards, which were no longer subject to service or performance requirements after December 24, 2018, Mr. Hoffman's retirement eligibility date, but remain subject to other restrictions. - (7) Includes certain shares of Class A common stock that Mr. Stern had agreed to sell (to cover taxes arising from an equity award vesting event on March 1, 2019) but continued to beneficially own on March 4, 2019, as reported in a Form 4 filing.